blackducksoftware/blackduck-docker-inspector/src/main/resources/help/overview.md

 #### Container mode

-Container mode is designed for container orchestration environments (Kubernetes, OpenShift, etc.) where Docker Inspector will run inside a container, where it cannot perform Docker operations.
+Container mode is for container orchestration environments (Kubernetes, OpenShift, etc.) where Docker Inspector will run inside a container, where it cannot perform Docker operations.
 For information on running Docker Inspector in container mode, refer to the *deployment* help topic.

 ### Requirements